linsyking/messenger-manual/intro.typ

 - *Coordinate System Support*

   The view-port and coordinate transformation functions are already implemented.
-The system is also adaptive to window size changes.
+Messenger is also adaptive to window size changes.

+- *Separate User Code and Core Code*

+  User code and core code are separated.
+Any side effects are controlled by the Messenger core.
+This helps debugging and decrease security concerns.

-- *LocalStorage Support*
+- *Basic Game Engine API Support*

-  Save and load the game state easily by calling the provided API.

-- *Audio Manager*

-  Play audio using the audio APIs, with automatic management of audio files.

-- *Sprite Manager*

-  All resources used in the game are pre-loaded, ensuring smooth gameplay without failing assets or slow loading times.
-Importing and loading sprites is straightforward, and sprite sheets are supported for better sprite management and frame-to-frame animations.
+  Messenger provides handy common game engine APIs.
+Including data storage, audio manager, sprite(sheet) manager, and so on.
+More features are still under development.

 - *Modular Development*